92green/unmutable/README.md

 - `.isKeyed(): boolean` - Returns true if the wrapped data is an `Object` or `Map`, or false otherwise.
 - `.wrapperType(): string` - Returns the name of the unmutable wrapper type.

-Objects, Arrays, Lists and Maps will also have the following methods, depending on whether `unmutable` or `unmutable-lite` is being used.
-New methods will be added over time.
+Objects, Arrays, Lists and Maps will also have additional collection methods that mimic what Immutable.js' collections.

 Most methods return unmutable wrappers, except for those that ask questions about the contents of a collections (e.g. `has()`, `includes()` etc).